AnkushSarkar10/AnkushSarkar10/README.md

 ## Hi there 👋

 I'm Ankush Sarkar, a **Fullstack Developer**.
+I am currently an intern @Hitachi Rail.

-I am currently pursuing a degree in Computer Science at **McMaster University** in 🍁*Hamilton, Canada*.
+I am pursuing a degree in Computer Science at **McMaster University**.

 ---